emmanuel-it67/emmanuel.github.tz/README.md

 <body>

   <h1>🎉 Libermann Pre and Primary School</h1>
-  <h2>Occupation Day Celebration</h2>
+  <h2>PROFESSION DAY</h2>

   <div class="section highlight">
-    <h3>📚 What is Occupation Day?</h3>
+    <h3>📚 What is Profession?</h3>
-    <p>Occupation Day is a special event where students explore different careers and learn how people work in fields like medicine, technology, education, and more.
+    <p>Profession is a special event where students explore different careers and learn how people work in fields like medicine, technology, education, and more.
 It’s a fun way to discover future dreams and talents!</p>
   </div>

   <div class="section highlight">